hasadna/hasadna-k8s/docs/argocd.md

 # Argo CD - continuous deployment

-All the infrastructure is managed via apps defined under `apps/`.
+All the infrastructure is managed via apps defined under [/apps](/apps).
-Each directory under `apps/` is a single app which can be deployed to the cluster.
+Each directory under [/apps](/apps) is a single app which can be deployed to the cluster.
 Apps are usually helm charts, but can also contain manifests or kustomize files.
 See argocd documentation for all available options.

-All the apps which need to be synced should be defined in `apps/hasadna-argocd/values-hasadna.yaml`.
+All the apps which need to be synced should be defined in [/apps/hasadna-argocd/values-hasadna.yaml](/apps/hasadna-argocd/values-hasadna.yaml).
-The `hasadna-argocd` app is synced and any apps defined there will be added and synced as well.
+The `hasadna-argocd` app is synced in ArgoCD and any apps defined there will be added and synced as well.

 You can track progress of deployments using the Web UI.
 Login at https://argocd.hasadna.org.il using GitHub.